lookininward/recruiting-webapp-character/README.md

 # General Approach
-- Tear out any boilerplate code that is not needed
+- DONE - Tear out any boilerplate code that is not needed

 ## CSS
-- Variables for basic colours
+- DONE - Variables for basic colours
-- Utility classes to apply colours
+- DONE - Utility classes to apply colours

 ## Component: App will be the parent container
 - We need to handle multiple party member and attributes and skills of reach
-- Reducer pattern with state object, faster key value lookup
+- DONE - Reducer pattern with state object, faster key value lookup
-- Need actions: add party member, update member attributes, update member skills
+- DONE - Need actions: add party member, update member attributes, update member skills
-- Method: to create initial character object with default values
+- DONE - Method: to create initial character object with default values
 - Var numCharacters: To keep track of number of party members
 - Method: save characters to api (save the entire state object)
 - Method: get characters from api (get the entire state object)